StoneCypher/password_gen_devjam/README.md

 Dev Jam is a discord game for programmers.
 Projects are announced either weekly or bi-weekly; developers need to submit an implementation with visible source by PST thursday morning.

 One was just announced ten minutes ago.
-I'm gonna see how quickly I can finish, instead of doing a good job.
+I'm gonna just toss one together real quick and not worry about it too much.